 How to Push Your Team Without Burning Them Out

-- Push employees to tackle greater challenges.
+- Leaders should push employees to tackle greater challenges.

-Set Clear and Aligned Goals
+1. Set Clear and Aligned Goals

-Balance Ambition With Realism
+2. Balance Ambition with Realism

 - Combine stretch goals with smaller, achievable milestones to maintain momentum.
 Creating a cadence of moderate and ambitious goals will allow employees to replenish their energy before tackling the next big challenge.

-- Set SMART stretch goals, which are specific, measurable, achievable, relevant, and time-bound.
+- Set stretch goals, which are SMART (specific, measurable, achievable, relevant, and time-bound).

 - Make sure stretch goals align with current performance.
 If an employee is underperforming, a stretch goal should help them get up to speed rather than far exceeding expectations.